top1944/duckuments/docs/atoms_10_duckietown_meta/10_intro_to_project/10_duckietown_intro.md

     <dtvideo src="vimeo:219731087"/>
 </div>

-If you'd like to know more about the educational experience, [](#bib:tani16duckietown) describes the course design for Duckietown: learning objectives, teaching methods, etc.
+If you'd like to know more about the educational experience, [](#bib:tani16duckietown) present a more formal description of the course design for Duckietown: learning objectives, teaching methods, etc.

 ## Learn about the platform